 Púca in Irish is an Irish folklore shape shifting creature.
 The púca has the power of human speech, and has been known to give advice and lead people away from harm.
-Considered to be bringers both of good and bad fortune, they could either help or hinder rural communities
+Considered to be bringers both of good and bad fortune, they could either help or hinder rural communities.

 An example of the púca as a benevolent or protective entity comes in tales where the creature intervenes before a terrible accident or before the person is about to happen upon a malevolent fairy or spirit.
 In several of the regional variants of the stories where the púca is acting as a guardian, the púca identifies itself to the bewildered human.
-This is particularly noteworthy as it is in contrast to the lore of many other folkloric beings, who guard their identities or names from humans
+This is particularly noteworthy as it is in contrast to the lore of many other folkloric beings, who guard their identities or names from humans.

-Poulnabrone represents one of the very few Irish portal tombs that have been archaeologically investigated.
+Poulnabrone represents one of the very few Irish portal tombs that has been archaeologically investigated.
 This excavation, uncovered the remains of twenty two people, sixteen adults and six children within the interior of the tomb.
 Of these bodies only eight could be sexed and these were equally split between males and females.

 The bones were disarticulated and appear to have been placed within the tomb in a de-fleshed condition.
 This suggested a complex burial ritual, where the bodies were firstly stored or buried elsewhere until they decomposed.
 The bare bones were then transferred to the portal tomb for final interment.
 A number of the bones contained scorch marks suggesting that they had been held over a flame prior to burial, possibly during a purification ritual.